-During SUMR, Mann will be working on two projects.
-With Alexander Olssen, PhD, he will be preparing data on the timing and parties involved in mergers between pharmaceutical companies to provide descriptive evidence on the existence and size of economies of scope in prescription drug development.
-With Hans-Peter Kohler, PhD, & Iliana Kohler, PhD, Mann will be analyzing survey data from 3,000 respondents in Malawi to study the effects of global aging on low-and-middle-income countries in health outcomes such as hypertension, cognition, and mental health.
+During SUMR, Mann worked on two projects.
+With Alexander Olssen, PhD, he prepared data on the timing and parties involved in mergers between pharmaceutical companies to provide descriptive evidence on the existence and size of economies of scope in prescription drug development.
+With Hans-Peter Kohler, PhD, & Iliana Kohler, PhD, Mann analyzed survey data from 3,000 respondents in Malawi to study the effects of global aging on low-and-middle-income countries in health outcomes such as hypertension, cognition, and mental health.

 At Penn, Mann is a Vice President of Common Cents, the university’s premier personal finance nonprofit that aims to promote personal finance literacy among college students nationally.
 He is also involved with the Penn Neuroscience Society as a member of the Research Committee.
 In his free time, Jovan enjoys driving, reading, and hiking.